miyako/wak-custom-login/README.md

 ```
 * Add an admin user to the Admin group, if you don't already have one. (to activate the directory system)

+* Add the Directory project to your solution.

 That' it!

 When you start the solution from the Studio, you need to enter the admin user/password from the directory.
 This is because the ServerAdmin project is always started before any of your own projects, and therefore the custom login is yet to be activated.

 After that, you can only login using credentials registered in the Directory project.
-You can CRUD users using the module's exported methods.
+You can CRUD users in the Directory project using the module's exported methods.